tholden/tholden.github.io/_posts/2013-11-21-lecture-6-profit-reducing-price-discrimination-and-product-differentiation.md

 ---

-<p>In this lecture we finish last week's analysis of price discrimination by looking at some cases in which price discrimination actually reduces profits.</p>
+In this lecture we finish last week's analysis of price discrimination by looking at some cases in which price discrimination actually reduces profits.

-<p>We go on to analyse horizontal product differentiation models, which are models in which different consumers prefer different goods.</p>
+We go on to analyse horizontal product differentiation models, which are models in which different consumers prefer different goods.